tslocum/sriracha/MIGRATE.md

 keywords are escaped to allow them to be parsed as regular expressions.
 You may still need to update some keywords for them to continue to function.

+### Previews only work for displayed posts

+When hovering over a reference link, post previews are only shown for posts already displayed on the page.
+Reference links to replies which not displayed on the page, such as omitted replies when browsing board index pages, will not show a preview.
+Open thread pages to show previews for all referenced replies.

+### No backlinks

+Backlinks are links to each post referencing another post, which are displayed alongside post IDs.
+Sriracha does not support displaying backlinks.

 ### Licensed under GNU LGPL

 Sriracha is licensed under [GNU LGPL](https://codeberg.org/tslocum/sriracha/src/branch/main/LICENSE).